 Allocations approved by the Authority at a regularly scheduled board meeting shall be awarded as grants to subgrantees.
-Subgrantees will be notified in writing within seven (7) business days of the board meeting of the amount of the grant and the disbursement schedule within seven (7) business days of the board meeting.
+Subgrantees will be notified in writing of the amount of the grant and the disbursement schedule within seven (7) business days of the board meeting.